-- The matching gift money raised in the time following your program’s inception
+- The matching gift money raised after establishing your corporate philanthropy strategy.

-- The costs and time it takes to acquire the gifts
+- The costs and time it takes to acquire matches.

 Simply advocating for matching gifts won’t be enough to run a successful program.
-Tracking data and looking at results is the best way to know how your nonprofit is doing and what its areas of improvement are.
+Tracking data and looking at results is the best way to pinpoint areas for improvement.

 Institute these matching gifts best practices and get ready for the second movie to start.

 For more matching gift advice, check out these additional resources: